igalic/blag/contents/articles/opensource-burnout/index.md

 But there's this giant stigma attached to mental illness, like all things that only exist in the margins of society, so disclosing it is a delicate issue.

+# Addiction

 Let's talk about addiction then.

-# Alcohol
+## Alcohol

 In January 2012 I started working as freelancer, and for the first time I was earning adequate amounts of money for my level of experience and the performance I was delivering.
-Which was *really* good, because after six months of unemployment, of traveling, and, drinking, I had around €20000 in debts.
+Which was *really* good, because after six months of unemployment, of traveling, and, drinking, I had amassed around €20000 in debts.

 Those first two months, in which I worked my ass off, and, automated myself away, had paid off my debt.
 But, I still hadn't quite learned anything at that point.